Abdulla-Almarzooqi/highway_safety_monitoring/README.md

 2. To run the system with all models, run the notebook `scene-description-all-models.ipynb`, which can be found under the folder `normal_implementation`.

-3. To run the agentic system, use the files under the folder `agentic_implementation/scene_description` in your CrewAI directory.
+3. To run the agentic system, use the files under the folder `agentic_implementation/scene_description` in your CrewAI directory (Note: make sure to name the CrewAI directory `scene_description`).

 *Note: The evaluation for this system was conducted manually.*